 - search the table by the first letter of First name and/or Surname

-- export the results to a spreadsheet by clicking on the Download hyperlinks.
+- export the results to a spreadsheet by clicking on the Download hyperlinks underneath the table.

 Changing Activity Completion Settings

-These settings can be changed later (with editing turned on) by clicking the edit symbol for a resource or activity and returning to the Edit Settings page.
+These settings can be changed later (with editing turned on) by clicking Edit for a resource or activity and returning to the Edit Settings page.

 However if one or more students have already completed a resource of activity, you will see a warning: